denisbubutanu/HTML-CSS/other-projects/product-landing-page/README.md

 ## Another one of my early HTML and CSSS projects.

-Here I was experimenting with grid layouts, media queries, video integration, etc. Don't mind the silly premise!
+Here, I was experimenting with grid layouts, media queries, video integration, etc. Don't mind the silly premise!

 ## How to run?